 This introductory course is a study of guest services within the hospitality industry.
 Emphasis is placed on development of service standards, staffing requirements, merchandising and fiscal accountability.
-Prerequisites: FM1001 or HM1001 and MT0001/MT0005 or placement.
+Prerequisites: FM1001 or HM1001 or SF1001 or TT1001, MT1002 or higher.

 FM2045 INTRODUCTION TO MENU PLANNING AND COST CONTROLS